BP spill claims deadline may slip by year or more

 BP is saying the PSC settlement is being misinterpreted to pay out on "fictitious" claims.
 It awaits an appeal court ruling after a one-day hearing on July 8.
 If the company loses, it is expected to appeal to the Supreme Court.

-Groups of rebel claimants have meanwhile also challenged the settlement, arguing it is not favourable enough to them.
+Groups of rebel claimants have meanwhile also challenged the settlement, arguing it is not favorable enough to them.

 The $1.4 billion increase in BP's PSC Settlement bill in the second quarter to June was equivalent to more than half its net profit for the period.
 Having almost emptied a fund set up to pay for it and other costs, the company has said it will take future costs out of profits.